hideyuki001/unified-intelligence-lite/README.md

 ---

+## ⚠️ Note

+This is a **Lite experimental version**.
+It does not include all economic modules or advanced symbolic engines available in the full Unified Intelligence Framework.
+For full access, please contact the author or wait for the complete licensed release.

+---

 ## 📜 License

 This is a **limited experimental release**.
-If you plan to reuse, extend, or redistribute this framework, please:

-- Contact the original author
-- Or wait for the full release with detailed license terms

----

-## 🌐 Project Scope

-This version does **not** include full macroeconomic modules (e.g., VAR, risk parity), full symbolic reasoning stacks, or automated API integrations.

-For academic or enterprise use, inquire for access to the full version of Unified Intelligence Framework.
+Reuse, redistribution, or extension requires author permission.